MirrorNetworking/Mirror/doc/Articles/Guides/GameObjects/SpawnPlayerCustom.md

 Clients can send and receive network messages without being ready, which also means they can do so without having an active player game object.
 So a client at a menu or selection screen can connect to the game and interact with it, even though they have no player game object.
 See documentation on [Network Messages](../Communications/NetworkMessages.md) for more details about sending messages without using RPC calls.

+Note the ready state may be going away in the future.

 ## Switching Players

 To replace the player game object for a connection, use `NetworkServer.ReplacePlayerForConnection`.
 This is useful for restricting the Server RPC Calls that players can issue at certain times, such as in a pregame room screen.
 This function takes the same arguments as `AddPlayerForConnection`, but allows there to already be a player for that connection.
 The old player game object does not have to be destroyed.
 The `NetworkRoomManager` uses this technique to switch from the `NetworkRoomPlayer` game object to a game play player game object when all the players in the room are ready.